-For the ninth consecutive year, the University of Pittsburgh at Johnstown has been designated a Military Friendly School® by Victory Media, the premier media source for military personnel transitioning into civilian life.
+The University of Pittsburgh at Johnstown has been designated a Military Friendly School® by Viqtory Media, the premier source for military personnel transitioning into civilian life.

-The 2018 Military Friendly School® list honors more than 1,200 colleges, universities, and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.
+The 2019-20 Military Friendly School® list honors colleges, universities, and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.

 Through its signature MountainCat Veterans Program (MVP), Pitt-Johnstown recognizes the service performed by United States military veterans, and assists them in making a successful transition into the student population.
 This program represents Pitt-Johnstown’s deep commitment to serving current and former members of the United States Armed Forces who served on active duty.

 The MVP offers accelerated admission review, priority registration, flexible tuition payment options, credit evaluation, and designated points-of-contact in key administrative and student services departments.
 Special networking opportunities and workshops are also held for veterans throughout the academic year.
 Additionally, each year President Spectar hosts a Veterans Day tribute recognizing faculty, staff, students, and Advisory Board members who have served in the US military.